 Fret not, you aren’t the only one.
 Hordes of graduates before you including your peers and me have found ourselves in a similar predicament.
 So here is my advice to make sure your first impression (your appearance) wins a sizeable portion of the hiring battle.

 ALWAYS BE A LEVEL UP ON YOUR PROSPECTIVE HIRING MANAGER.
 A piece of advice given to me by my career coach.
 Here is a table to simplify things for you.

 |Hiring Manager’s Outfit||What your outfit should be|

 |Plain clothes ( Casual formal)||Formal attire (Tie optional)|

 |Formal attire (Shirt and Trousers)||Formal Attire (Shirt and trousers AND TIE)|

 |Formal Attire (Shirt, Trousers and Tie)||Formal Attire( Shirt, Trousers, Tie AND BLAZER)|

-Ladies I hope these set of guidelines, which I received from my school’s careers services, gives you more confidence on what to pick for wearing.
-You may wear some light perfume, but nothing too over powering.
+Ladies, I hope this set of guidelines, which I received from my school’s careers services, gives you more confidence on what to pick for wearing.
+You may wear some light perfume, but nothing too overpowering.

 If you are looking to purchase some interview clothing, you might want to check out these links below.
 AD